VioletMaria/JS_API/README.md

-Get Data from API & Display in HTML with JavaScript Fetch API
+Get data from an API and display in HTML with JavaScript Fetch API